pschool-in/curriculum/content/science/water-1.md

 Plants that grow in water are called *aquatic*.
 Only *3%* of the earth's water is fresh.
 Only *0.5%* of the fresh water is available to us.
-Our body is has *70%* of water in it.
+Our body has *70%* of water in it.
 We should drink *12* glasses of water every day.
 *Whale* is the largest animal.
 *Seahorse* and *starfish* are different types of *aquatic* animals.